When you feel unreachable, we are here. Reach out.

 Amy graduated from Central Methodist University with a degree in Clinical Counseling.
 Amy enjoys helping people to discover who they are without the use of substances.
 Outside of work, Amy enjoys being with her family – especially when they are camping or traveling.

-Peter was born in Pontiac, MI, and raised in Grand Haven, MI.
-He earned both his BSW and MSW at Grand Valley State University School of Social Work.
 Peter’s hobbies largely consist of outdoor activities such as backpacking, practicing bushcraft skills, and walking with his dog.
 In his journey of becoming an Eagle Scout, he had partaken in a great deal of mentoring.
 He later discovered that social work had a unique branch known as Adventure or Experiential Therapy.
 His passion for being outdoors and helping individuals had become a dream come true!

 When I was around 12 years old, after reading “To Kill a Mockingbird”, my purpose in life was to help others.
 I graduated with my MSW from Western Michigan University in 2023, after having worked in healthcare for over 12 years.
 Working with those in the recovery community has been a blessing for me.
 Yes, there are stories of heartbreak and sadness, but I also am able to watch clients grow in strength, hope, and forgiveness.
 My hope for those who come into treatment is that they are able to find a safe space, where they are not judged by the decisions they’ve made or the company they may keep.
 We ALL are flawed, finding various ways to cope with the stress of daily living; we all do what we do for a reason.
 I am humbled that I might be able to help guide people onto a path of recovery, but even more, that I am given an opportunity to help them see their own worth.